Stevendiffdiff/Automatic-Agent-for-Schema-and-SQL/README.md

 2. Run the code on your local URL, e.g.```http://127.0.0.1:7860```
 ![](text2schema/assets/port.png)

 3. As for the usage of our text2schema agent, please refer to the following DEMO ...
+(You may need to download the DEMO in ```text2schema/assets/demo.mp4``` by yourself and watch it.)

 <video src="text2schema/assets/demo.mp4" autoplay="true" controls="controls"></video>